quadraticgames/terrainviz/README.md

 # TerrainWave

 TerrainWave is a Python-based terrain generation and visualization tool.
+It uses a Python script in Blender.

 ## Features